FortinetCloudCSE/api-and-websvc-fundamentals/content/00GettingStarted/_index.md

 ## Student Setup Diagram

-Each Student wil have it's own environment for the lab.
-The following diagram provides an overview on how the Student environment is rolled out.
+Each Student will have their own environment for the lab.
+The following diagram provides an overview of the Student environment.

    ![setup](/images/env_diagram.png)